jasonbayton/11ty/_src/projects/managed-settings/support/customising-managed-settings.md

 ## Enter your organisation ID

-In order to unlock customisations, input the licensed organisation ID of Android Enterprise bind.
+In order to unlock customisations, input the licenced organisation ID of Android Enterprise bind.
 You can find this in two ways:

 - Head to [Google Play admin settings](https://play.google.com/work/adminsettings) and log in with the account you used for your bind
 - Open the managed Google Play iFrame within your EMM, and click the settings icon in the top right of the iFrame